-- degree, 38.5 of which may be earned by verifying current employment or graduation through an original RN program less than 10 years prior to acceptance.
-The 38.5 validation credits are posted on the student's official transcript. - 3.
+- The 38.5 validation credits are posted on the student's official transcript. - 3.
 Students must have completed at least 100 credits prior to enrollment in NURS 493.
 Completion of all course work toward the baccalaureate degree is suggested prior to enrollment in NURS 473. - 4.
 Nursing students must achieve a grade of C or better in the major and cognate courses.
 Once the student is enrolled, all Nursing courses must be taken at The University of Scranton. - 5.
 Before students begin clinical work, they must submit copies of their professional malpractice-liability insurance policy, evidence of current licensure and CPR certification. - 6.
 College of Graduate and Continuing Education students will meet the servicelearning requirements by completing major courses that have a servicelearning component.